sjerry120/random-quotes.csv/README.md

 Team members
 ------------
-- Nathan Turkson
-- Francis Arkoful
-- Daniella Omenogor
+Nathan Turkson, Francis Arkoful, Daniella Omenogor

-Assignment prompt:
+Prompt:
 -------------------
 Write a program to read in a file containing a list of quotes and their authors, randomly select one quote, and print it to the console along with its author.
 You should also include a